dotnet-websharper/core/docs/GettingStarted.md

 focus on programming the client-side logic.
 For diving deeper, reference documentation is available by topic in the manual.

+## Main Template

+The `Main.html` file provides the overall template (see [Templates](Templates.md for more info) that is by default applied to every page of your website.
+You can edit the HTML to adjust the overall layout and look-and-feel.

 ---------

 See also: